- Magento, Web Development

 Restoring your backups is almost as simple as creating them.
 We will start by restoring the database first.

 To restore the database, you have to create a new one on your MySQL or MariaDB server with the same name as the database you want to restore.
-If you forgot the name of the database you want to restore, you can just take a look at the top of the SQL dump and look for Database: [database-name]
+If you forgot the name of the database you want to restore, you can just take a look at the top of the SQL dump and look for Database: [database-name].

-command to look at the top of the SQL dump but any other text editor will achieve the same result.
+On a Linux system, you can just use the head command to look at the top of the SQL dump but any other text editor will achieve the same result.

 head [sql-file]